 A generation and then some of economists and business students have been led to the exceedingly dangerous myth that there is no limit to either population or economic growth.
 Nordhaus and Romer have done as much as anyone to lead them into such a fallacy.
 Yet politicians and publics heed their advice, while the media regurgitates their fallacious notions.

 Does Earth have “no tomorrow,” as the Washington Post wondered?
 One thing is for sure: Any hope for a happy tomorrow on Earth means rejecting the neoclassical economics of today.
 Even when such economics wins the “Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.”

 Brian Czech is the founder and executive director of the Center for the Advancement of the Steady State Economy.
-He is the author of three books, Supply Shock, Shoveling Fuel for a Runaway Train, and The Endangered Species Act, as well as more than 50 academic journal articles.
+He is the author of three books, as well as more than 50 academic journal articles.